jakobnissen/biojulia.github.io/posts/Example_post.md

 using Dates
 date = Date("2023-07-29")
 title = "Hello from JuliaCon 2023!"
+author = "kevin"
 +++

+# Hello from JuliaCon 2023!

 This is an example post for the new website.